Br4dy-aea/CalcConv/README.md

 More conversions coming.

-History will be added for both conversions and standard calculations
+History added for conversions and coming soon for standard calculations